The Stein Song (film): Characters

 In the film, there are a variety of characters.
 The main characters are the two teams who play American football during the first half of the film.
 There are also the supporters of both teams, who come in a plethora of species.
 There is also the cameo of Rudy Vallee, who invites the audience to sing-along during the song section.

 Reception

 The Stein Song was well received by the cinema magazines at the time.
 The Film Daily said that the film was "snappy as well as tuneful" and also said that Fleischer did "an excellent job with the cartoon work and the bouncing ball windup".
-Whilst The Motion Picture News said that the film was a "laugh riot".
+The Motion Picture News said that the film was a "laugh riot".